Summary

 Essential oils

-Another often recommended alternative treatment for GBS is the use of essential oils.
+Another often recommended alternative GBS treatment is the use of essential oils.
 Essential oils have been laboratory-tested and shown to have antimicrobial properties against many disruptive bacteria, including GBS [14], [15].
 Essential oils can be used in the form of vaginal suppositories, available on the market or homemade to help you fight GBS colonization.

 But similar to garlic, there aren’t any clinical studies showing the effects of essential oils for GBS-positive pregnant or non-pregnant women.
 We also don’t know how essential oils affect your vaginal microbiome.
 Always ask your provider before trying these.